deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 goal back to the home circle in YOUR endzone, then you get a permanent score multiplier."

 "Sir…how do we get the goal in the first place?"
-Baseball asked.
+BASEBALL asked.

 Cavendish grinned.
 "You have to climb, gentlemen.
 Oh, one small point—most of the room's in microgravity, it's just the two meters at